originphp/website/source/docs/models.md

 ## Validation

 Validating data is very important and can easily be setup.
-You use the `initialize` method which is called immediately after the construct, its basically so you don't have to overide the `__construct()` method.
+You use the `initialize` method which is called immediately after the construct, its basically so you don't have to override the `__construct()` method.

 ```php
 class Product extends ApplicationModel